 Source: NOVA "Earthquake!"

-Seismologists base their probability estimates on several indirect indicators.
+In all fairness, Imamura's prediction was probably based as much on intuition as it was on scientific evidence.
+Even in the twenty-first century, seismologists remain unable to predict the timing and locations of earthquakes.
+Instead, they use a variety of indirect measures to estimate the probability that an earthquake of a particular size will strike an area.
 First, they look at earthquake history.
-Earthquake-prone areas typically experience seismic activity at regular intervals.
-Based on how long it has been since the last earthquake, scientists estimate the probability that a future tremor will occur within a given time period.
-Second, they measure the accumulation of strain in the rocks surrounding a fault relative to the amount of strain released in the most recent earthquake.
-This provides a measure of how much more strain the rocks can withstand before they fracture again.
+Earthquake-prone areas typically experience quakes at regular intervals.
+Depending how long it has been since the last quake, they estimate the probability that a future quake will happen in a given time period.
+Second, they measure the accumulation of strain in the rocks surrounding a fault relative to the amount of strain released in the last quake.
+This provides a measure of how much more strain the rocks can withstand before another quake.
 Seismologists also look for precursor events, such as changes in groundwater levels, uplifting or tilting of the landscape, or small tremors called foreshocks.
-Any of these events increases the probability that an earthquake will occur in the near future.
+All of these events increase the probability of an earthquake occurring.

 Academic standards correlations on Teachers' Domain use the Achievement Standards Network (ASN) database of state and national standards, provided to NSDL projects courtesy of JES & Co.

 We assign reference terms to each statement within a standards document and to each media resource, and correlations are based upon matches of these terms for a given grade band.
 If a particular standards document of interest to you is not displayed yet, it most likely has not yet been processed by ASN or by Teachers' Domain.
 We will be adding social studies and arts correlations over the coming year, and also will be increasing the specificity of alignment.